-University of Phoenix to Cancel $141 Million in Student Loan Debt | Breitbart
+University of Phoenix to Cancel $141 Million in Student Debt | Breitbart

-The University of Phoenix announced on Tuesday that it will cancel $141 million in student loan debt.
+The University of Phoenix announced on Tuesday that it will cancel $141 million in student debt.
 The for-profit school’s announcement is part of a deal that settles allegations that the university displayed false advertisements in 2012.

 The University of Phoenix and its parent company, Apollo Education Group, have agreed to cancel $141 million in student debt and pay an additional $50 million in order to settle a dispute with the Federal Trade Commission (FTC) alleging that the school marketed deceptive advertisement toward its students in 2012, according to a report by Reuters.